 Delamater & Joseph (2000) used two versions of a common coding paradigm: Many-To-One (MTO) and One-To-Many (OTM).
 MTO, as in the baseball example, occurs when different stimuli are paired with the same outcomes (e.g., A→W, B→W, C→X, and D→X), creating associations between the stimuli paired with the same outcomes (A-B and C-D), which is similar to recognizing players who hit home runs as 'good' hitters.
 Conversely, the OTM procedure pairs the same stimuli with different outcomes (A→W, A→X, B→Y, and B→Z), producing associations between the outcomes (W-X and Y-Z).

-An experimental approach to test whether common coding developed between stimuli is to reverse the associations after agents learn in an initial phase.
-In the second phase, if agents developed common coding, they should learn faster a condition where all the pairings are reversed (total reversal; e.g., A→X, B→X, C→W, and D→W for the MTO case) compared to when only half of the pairings are reversed (partial reversal; A→W, B→X, C→W, and D→X; Table 1).
+An experimental approach to test whether common coding develops between stimuli categorized similarly is to reverse the category assignments either totally or partially following an initial training phase.
+If participants initially learn to group one set of exemplars in Category A and another set in Category B, then there is an opportunity for distinct common codes to develop among the exemplars within each category.